NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 - Destination back end must have enough free space to handle the source share server and all its shares and snapshots;
 - The requested migration can be disruptive.
+- The share server does not contain any FlexGroup share.

 .. important::
    In order to have share server migration working across ONTAP clusters, they